pkestene/euler_kokkos/README.md

 Please make sure to use a CUDA-aware MPI implementation (OpenMPI or MVAPICH2) built with the proper flags for activating CUDA support.

 It may happen that eventhough your MPI implementation is actually cuda-aware, cmake find_package macro for MPI does not detect it to be cuda aware.
-In that case, you can enforce cuda awareness by turning option `USE_MPI_CUDA_AWARE_ENFORCED` to ON.
+In that case, you can enforce cuda awareness by turning option `EULER_KOKKOS_USE_MPI_CUDA_AWARE_ENFORCED` to ON.

 You don't need to use mpi compiler wrapper mpicxx, cmake *should* be able to correctly populate `MPI_CXX_INCLUDE_PATH`, `MPI_CXX_LIBRARIES` which are passed to all final targets.